-Mitosis is a kind of cell division that occurs in somatic cell of the body.
+Mitosis is one kind of cell division that occurs in the somatic cells of the body.
 It produces two daughter cells in each division.
-And those daughter cells have the same number of chromosomes as in mother cells i.e a haploid mother cell (n) will produce two haploid daughter cells (n) and a diploid mother cell (2n) will produce two diploid (2n) daughter cells.
+The daughter cells have the same number of chromosomes as in mother cells.
+Therefore, the Haploid mother cell (n) will produce two haploid daughter cells (n) and a diploid mother cell (2n) will produce two diploid (2n) daughter cells.

 Where does mitosis occur?

 As mentioned above mitosis occurs in those cells, where the ploidy level needs to be constant both in mother and daughter cells.
-This type of cells include:
+These types of cells include:

 - Somatic cells of lower and higher organisms.

-In meiosis, there are two process which occurs periodically:
+In mitosis, there are two processes that occur periodically:

 It lasts about 50 minutes.

 1. At first the cells become almost round and the cytoplasm becomes viscous.